Scattering and localized states for defocusing nonlinear Schr\"odinger equations with potential: Introduction

-However, once the interaction terms are time-dependent and/or nonlinear terms are present, there is no asymptotic theory in anything approaching the generality achieved in the linear case.
+However, once the interaction terms are time-dependent or nonlinear, there is no asymptotic theory in anything approaching the generality of the linear case.
 Leaving aside the case of completely integrable equations, we cannot expect the evolution of the bound states and radiation to decouple like in the linear case.
-Moreover, it is not even clear that such a decomposition holds even asymptotically, since the solution could have components that spread slowly in time~\cite{soffer2022existence}.
-Nevertheless, it is believed that a wide array of nonlinear dispersive equations resolve asymptotically into a number of bound states (called solitons) and radiation~\cite{sofferSolitonDynamicsScattering2006}.
-Although the soliton resolution conjecture has inspired a great deal of work on the existence and stability of solitons, it has only been proven to hold for a handful of equations~\cite{duyckaertsSolitonResolutionRadial2019,deiftSteepestDescentMethod1993}.
+It is not even clear whether the bound states and radiation decouple asymptotically, since the solution could have components that spread slowly in time~\cite{soffer2022existence}.
+Despite these obstacles, a growing body of numerical and theoretic work has led to the widespread belief that (generic) solutions for a wide array of nonlinear dispersive equations resolve asymptotically into a number of bound states (called solitons) and radiation~\cite{sofferSolitonDynamicsScattering2006}.
+Although this soliton resolution conjecture has inspired a great deal of work on the existence and stability of solitons, it has only been proven to hold for a handful of equations~\cite{duyckaertsSolitonResolutionRadial2019,deiftSteepestDescentMethod1993}.

-More is known about solutions to~\eqref{eqn:NLS} if we place stronger assumptions on the potential and/or initial data.
-If the potential is assumed to be time independent and repulsive, it was proved in~\cite{danconaScatteringDefocusingNLS2023}.
-There have also been recent results concerning the asymptotic stability of solitons for small, localized perturbations~\cite{chenLongtimeDynamicsSmall2023,collotAsymptoticStabilitySolitary2023}.
-In contrast to these works, our results do not require any repulsiveness for the potential (and in particular hold if $-\Delta + V$ has a bound state), and the only assumption made on the data is that the energy remains bounded for all time: